-- Students who wish to re-enter may initiate the process by submitting their request to the program director. - Financial Aid Office will review the student record to ensure that any financial aid issues are resolved and to confirm the student's account is in good standing - The Program Director will review the request to ensure: - \circ The student has the remediation plan set up - The student had no conduct or behavioral issues which will impede campus operations, security, or clinical placement. - The student's clinical file is up to date and meet the requirements of the clinical sites - There is seat availability to accommodate the student's re-entry into the next module. - Students who do not comply with the approved remediation plan will not be readmitted to the program. - Vocational Nursing Students admitted as "Alternate Students" that are cancelled because class capacity has been met may re-enter without additional requirements when they are offered a seat in the next available class within one year of time of admission.
+• Students who wish to re-enter may initiate the process by submitting their request to the program director.

+- Financial Aid Office will review the student record to ensure that any financial aid issues are resolved and to confirm the student's account is in good standing - The Program Director will review the request to ensure: - \circ The student has the remediation plan set up - The student had no conduct or behavioral issues which will impede campus operations, security, or clinical placement. - o The student's clinical file is up to date and meet the requirements of the clinical sites - There is seat availability to accommodate the student's re-entry into the next module. - Students who do not comply with the approved remediation plan will not be readmitted to the program. - Vocational Nursing Students admitted as "Alternate Students" that are cancelled because class capacity has been met may re-enter without additional requirements when they are offered a seat in the next available class within one year of time of admission.

 CES College reserves the right to deny readmission to any student because of previous misconduct or readmit such persons subject to an appropriate disciplinary status such as probation, or subject to compliance with appropriate sanctions.
+All readmission are based on class and space availability.
+CES College does not guarantee that a student can repeat a module.